aaronlifenghan/aaron-project-hppr/README.md

 Welcome to the aaron-project-hppr!

-A universal phrase tagset containing 9 commonly used phrasal categories is proposed in the paper "Phrase Tagset Mapping for French and English Treebanks and Its Application in Machine Translation Evaluation".
+A universal phrase tagset containing 9 refined and commonly used phrasal categories is proposed in the paper "Phrase Tagset Mapping for French and English Treebanks and Its Application in Machine Translation Evaluation".
 The designed universal phrase tagset contains NP (noun phrase), VP (verbal phrase), AJP (adjective phrase), AVP (adverbial phrase), PP (prepositional phrase), S (sub-sentence), CONJP (conjunction phrase), COP (coordinated phrase), and X (a less clear category, e.g.